interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning_priority/nominal_planning_priority.md

 ### uss2

-FlightPlannerResouce that will successfully plan the second, higher-priority flight over the first one.
+FlightPlannerResource that will successfully plan the second, higher-priority flight over the first one.

 ### dss